kura/kura.gg/content/pages/apt.kura.io.rst

 Supported distros and versions
 ==============================

-The packages are built on Debian 7 (Wheezy) AMD 64 and are designed to work on the following versions but should work on any newer version.
+The packages are built on Debian 7 (Wheezy) AMD64 and i386 and are designed to work on the following versions but should work on any newer version.

 Supported
 ---------